-In September 2023, we issued \$550.0 million in aggregate principal amount of 8.5% senior secured second lien notes due 2030 (or the Second Lien Notes), which are scheduled to mature on October 1, 2030 (or the Notes Offering).
-Concurrent with the issuance of the Second Lien Notes, we entered into an amendment (or the Credit Agreement Amendment) to our then-existing \$400.0 million exit revolving credit agreement, which amended the revolving credit facility (or the Exit RCF) to, among other things, (i) reduce the aggregate commitment of the lenders thereunder from \$400.0 million to \$300.0 million, (ii) permit the Notes Offering (or, as amended, the Amended RCF) and (iii) provide for obligations in respect of letters of credit in an aggregate principal amount not to exceed \$50.0 million.
-The Credit Agreement Amendment became effective concurrently with the consummation of the Notes Offering, which was conditioned on the Credit Agreement Amendment becoming effective.
+In September 2023, we issued \$550.0 million in aggregate principal amount of 8.5%.
+We have available a senior secured second lien notes due 2030 (or the Second Lien Notes), which are scheduled to mature on October 1, 2030 (or the Notes Offering).
+Concurrent with the issuance of the Second Lien Notes, we entered into an amendment (or the Credit Agreement Amendment) to our then-existing \$400.0 million exit revolving credit agreement, which amended the provides for a \$300.0 million senior secured revolving credit facility (or the Exit RCF) to, among other things, (i) reduce the aggregate commitment of the lenders thereunder from \$400.0 million to \$300.0 million, (ii) permit the Notes Offering (or, as amended, the Amended RCF) and (iii) provide for obligations in respect of letters of credit in an aggregate principal amount not to exceed \$50.0 million.
+The Credit Agreement Amendment became effective concurrently with the consummation of the Notes Offering, which was conditioned RCF is scheduled to mature on the Credit Agreement Amendment becoming effective.